 Indexed Universal Life Insurance

 Indexed universal life insurance is a type of permanent life insurance that can also be used for retirement savings.
 With indexed universal life insurance, you contribute to the policy over time.
 The money in the policy then grows based on the performance of an index, such as the S&P 500.
-In addition, you can take tax-free withdrawals from the policy starting at age 59½, and the death benefit is paid to your beneficiaries tax-free.
+In addition, you can take tax-free withdrawals from the policy starting at age 59½, and the death benefit is tax-free to your beneficiaries.

-Many types of retirement savings plans are available, so be sure to do your research to find the best one for you.
+Many retirement savings plans are available, so be sure to research to find the best one for you.
 A 401(k) plan is an excellent option for many people, but other options are available if a 401(k) doesn’t fit your needs.
-Be sure to talk to a financial advisor to get more information about your retirement savings options.
+Talk to a financial advisor for more information about your retirement savings options.